School of Social Welfare

 Advising

-Once a student is admitted to the School of Social Welfare, an academic adviser will be assigned to assist students in the enrollment process and with other academic program requirements.
+Once a student is admitted to the School of Social Welfare, an academic advisor will be assigned to assist students in the enrollment process and with other academic program requirements.
 Students at the undergraduate level consult with their advisor before enrollment each semester and have the advising hold removed.
 Graduate students should consult with their advisor for any questions regarding enrollment, plans of study, or degree requirements.
-A member of the School’s faculty is also assigned to students as a professional/career adviser.
-Current students can view their advisers in Jayhawk GPS (undergraduate) or the myKU Portal.
+A member of the School’s faculty is also assigned to students as a professional/career advisor.
+Current students can view their advisors in Jayhawk GPS (undergraduate) or the myKU Portal.

 Transfer of Credit/Credit Waiver